Installation

 '.fa-phone-alt': { text: '\uf879', title: '\uf879' }

-If you're using Visual Studio Code, we recommend installing the IntelliSense for CSS class names in HTML extension.
+If you're using Visual Studio Code, install the IntelliSense for CSS class names in HTML extension.

 It provides class name completion for the XML class attribute based on the definitions.css file created by PurgeTSS.

-After installing the extension, you'll need to add the xml language to the "HTMLLanguages" setting and exclude any css/html files from the caching process by pointing "excludeGlobPattern" to the ./purgetss/fonts/ folder.
+After installing the extension, add the xml language to the "HTMLLanguages" setting and exclude any css/html files from the caching process by pointing "excludeGlobPattern" to the ./purgetss/fonts/ folder.

 {